 Pakistan simply because there is massive potential within the country that needs to be unearthed and we are focused on harnessing that before moving out.

-However, the appetite is there and as a part of the wider group strategy the company will be keen to look at international opportunities as well.
+However, the appetite is there and as a part of the wider group strategy, the company will be keen to look at international opportunities as well.
 Apart from Telecom, we have worked with partners and have assessed solar projects in Poland and Turkey.
 The strategy that the group employs is to go with existing local players in new markets whereby it combines its low-cost capital and strong engineering strength with local partners’ local knowledge and capabilities.
 It also offers partners the principals of reciprocity where they are offered to come into the local Pakistani market on the back of Reon.
-Countries in Far East, GCC and South America are markets we will be happy to explore with the right partners.
+Countries in the Far East, GCC, and South America are markets we will be happy to explore with the right partners.

 >TowerXchange: Do you see cell site energy as a self-contained opportunity, or is there an opportunity to extend rural cell site energy solutions to provide power to local communities?